Are you properly tracking user engagement on your WordPress site?

 Generally, WordPress website owners consider traffic and pageviews to be the most important indicators of their website’s performance.
 They assume that higher traffic will result in more conversions and sales.

-While that is true, you can get even better results by tracking and optimizing user engagement.
+While that is generally true, you can get even better results by tracking and optimizing user engagement.

 User engagement shows you what users do when they arrive on your website.
-It helps you identify patterns of highly engaged user behavior which leads to more conversions and sales.
+It helps you identify patterns of highly engaged user behavior that lead to more conversions and sales.

 For example, you may realize that users visiting a specific page are 10X more likely to make a purchase than any other visitor on your website.
 You can use this insight to redirect the user’s attention to that page.

 Similarly, tracking engagement can help you see which affiliate links or banner ads your visitors are clicking.
-Using this data, you’ll be able to optimize your content to get more clicks and boost conversions.
+Using this data, you will be able to optimize your content to get more clicks and boost conversions.

 That said, let’s see how you can set up user engagement tracking in WordPress using Google Analytics.